zainulabdean/Selenium-Test/README.md

    update the maven dependency

 3- Running the Tests.
-      * Run command " mvn clean test" at the root directory of this project -----
+      * Run command " mvn clean test" at the root directory of this project OR
       * Or run the SeleniumTestCase file.